librestack/lsd/README.md

 It's okay to raise an issue to ask a question.
 You can also email or ask on IRC.

+### IRC channel

+`#librecast` on freenode.net

+If you have a question, please be patient.
+An answer might take a few hours depending on time zones and whether anyone on the team is available at that moment.

 <hr />

 <p class="bigbreak">